-Venue requirements for VLTs and Slot Machines are regulated by AAMS Decree No. 30011 of July 27, 2011.
+Venue requirements for VLTs (and slot machines) are regulated by AAMS Decree No. 30011 of July 27, 2011.
 This decree permits the installation of VLTs in bingo halls, agencies for betting on sporting events, agencies for totalizer and fixed-odds betting on horse races, gaming shops whose primary activity is marketing public gaming products, public gaming rooms specifically established for the conduct of lawful gaming that provide a separate area for games reserved for underage players, and establishments dedicated exclusively to VLTs and slot machines.
 VLTs can be installed in the abovementioned shops, halls or premises only on condition that such shops, halls or premises hold the specific gaming license in accordance with the Italian regulatory framework.
 The decree provides that the maximum number of VLTs that can be installed and operated on any of these premises must be limited, proportionally to the premises' surface area and/or to the total number of slot or other betting machines hosted.

-A number of local authorities in Italy have recently issued orders and enacted regulations that purport to place further restrictions on where VLTs can be located.
+A number of local authorities in Italy have from time to time issued orders and enacted regulations that purport to place further restrictions on where VLTs can be located.
 Cirsa Italia has challenged, and presently intends to continue to challenge, any attempts to enforce such orders and regulations on the basis that the authority to regulate gaming activities is reserved to the Italian Parliament.
 To date, these regulations have not had an adverse impact on the business or results of operations of Cirsa Italia.

-The PREU tax levied on the amount wagered on VLTs was 4% in 2012 and 4.5% from 2013 onwards, plus an additional 6% on the quota of wins exceeding €500.
-In addition, as is the case for slot machines, we pay a separate tax to the AAMS of 0.8% of the amounts wagered.
+Effective as of January 1, 2016, the turnover tax ("PREU") levied on the amount wagered on VLTs is 5.5% (an increase from 5.0%), plus an additional 6% on the quota of wins exceeding €500.
+In addition, as is the case for slot machines, Cirsa Italia is required to pay a separate tax to the AAMS of 0.8% of the amounts wagered.